• Major Project

 Major project alerts

-WSF aspires to an emission-free ferry fleet by 2050.
-To get there, we will convert six existing vessels to hybrid-electric power, build 16 new hybrid-electric vessels and add shore charging to 16 terminals.
+WSF aspires to a reliable and emission-free ferry fleet by 2050.
+To get there, we will expand the fleet by converting six existing vessels to hybrid-electric power, building 16 new hybrid-electric vessels and adding shore charging to 16 terminals.

-In July 2024, WSF announced the hiring of marine technology electrification experts ABB to support the design and construction of the five new hybrid-electric 160-auto-capacity ferries.
-ABB will provide a complete propulsion system design, oversee timely delivery of equipment and offer expertise in equipment installation and commissioning.
+July 2024: WSF announced the hiring of marine technology electrification experts ABB to support the design and construction of the five new hybrid-electric 160-auto-capacity ferries.

 Jumbo Mark II vessels